Photo: White Whale Records / Public domain via Creative Commons

 Our Top 10 Songs from The Turtles looks back at ten Turtles songs that define both their commercial success and deep artistic talents.
 The band released their first album in 1965, entitled It Ain’t Me, Babe.
 The Turtles followed up that album with the record You Baby.
 The following year, they released one of the most popular albums of the 1960s, Happy Together, which featured their only number-one single, “Happy Together.”

-Two of the band’s members, Howard Kaylan and the late Mark Volman, would join Frank Zappa’s band, The Mothers of Invention, in 1970 under the name Phlorescent Leech & Eddie.
+Two of the band’s members, Howard Kaylan and the late Mark Volman, would join Frank Zappa’s band, The Mothers of Invention, in 1970 as Phlorescent Leech & Eddie.
 Over the years, the two would appear on ten Frank Zappa releases.
 They would have a very successful career together, releasing a long series of albums under the names Flo and Eddie.
 Howard and Mark would also become in-demand musicians for their superior vocal harmonies, recording background vocal parts for artists ranging from Alice Cooper to Bruce Springsteen.

 Our Top 10 Songs from the Turtles list looks at some of our favorite Turtles songs.
 We hope it serves as a great starting point for checking out the band’s five splendid rock-and-roll records from the 1960s.